Harshitrajpurohit/DSA-in-CPP/README.md

 Recursive implementation of the Tower of Hanoi problem with explanation and demonstration.

 ### **Tree:**
-Implementation of different tree data structures such as binary tree, binary search tree, AVL tree, and red-black tree along with common operations.
+Implementation of different tree data structures such as binary tree, binary search tree.

+### **Binary Search Tree (BST):**
+Implementation of a binary search tree data structure with operations like insertion, deletion, and traversal.

 Each directory contains a C++ file with detailed comments explaining the code logic, time complexities, and usage examples.
 Feel free to explore, contribute, or use the implementations for educational purposes.